zakvarty/ethics-1/docs/index.md

 1. Recognise and accept responsibility for the societal impact of data science and machine learning technologies;
 2. Participate in the broader debate about the issues surrounding the use of data science and machine learning for prediction, decision making and knowledge generation tasks;
-3. Identify common ethical pitfalls of data science and ML algorithms via a mental "check-list" and evaluate the degree to which a given algorithm is likely to conform with ethical best practices.
+3. Identify common ethical pitfalls of data science and ML algorithms via a mental "check-list" and evaluate the degree to which a given algorithm is likely to conform with ethical best practices;
-4. Formally test for common ethical pitfalls of data science and ML algorithms.
+4. Formally test for common ethical pitfalls of data science and ML algorithms;
-5. Implement mitigation measures against the ethical risks posed by the use of data science and ML algorithms.
+5. Implement mitigation measures against the ethical risks posed by the use of data science and ML algorithms;
 6. Construct well-founded and evidence-based arguments with which to positively influence the actions of stakeholders and decision-makers;
 7. Use a systems perspective to holistically appraise data science projects on their ethical and societal impacts.